+Year Ended December 31, 2022 (in millions) Re Total

+Premiums:

+Direct \$ - \$ - \$ -

+Assumed 41 - 41

+Ceded - - -

+Net \$ 41 \$ - \$ 41

 Year Ended December 31, 2021 Unrelated

-(in millions) Parties Total
+(in millions) Related Parties Parties

 Premiums:

 Direct \$ - \$ - \$ -

 Assumed 43 - 43

 Ceded - - -

 Net \$ 43 \$ - \$ 43

-Year Ended December 31, 2020 Unrelated

-(in millions) Parties

-Premiums: .

-Direct \$ - \$ - \$ -

-Assumed 33 - 33

-Ceded - - -

-Net \$ 33 \$ - \$ 33

-Cessions to Affiliated Entities
+Assumptions & Cessions to Affiliated Entities

-Effective December 31, 2020, we assumed from affiliated companies' obligations with regards to mortgage insurance policies.
-As of December 31, 2021 and 2020, we held \$19 million and zero, respectively, of loss reserve.
+Effective December 31, 2021, we assumed from affiliated companies' obligations with regards to mortgage insurance policies.
+As of December 31, 2022 and 2021, we held \$29 million and \$19 million, respectively, of loss reserve.

 We have an 85% quota share treaty placement (net of all other reinsurance) ceded to an affiliated company for certain excess casualty, financial lines, and punitive damages risks.
-As of December 31, 2021 and 2020, there are ceded loss reserves of \$318 million and \$345 million, respectively.
+As of December 31, 2022 and 2021, loss reserves ceded under this contract were \$277 million and \$318 million, respectively.
 On June 30, 2020, the affiliated company commuted back losses for accident years 2016, 2017, 2018 and 2019.
 We received proceeds of \$397 million for the loss reserves with a book value of \$393 million.

 Effective July 1, 2020, we entered into an adverse development coverage with an affiliated company.
 The agreement covers the above losses commuted back for accident years 2016, 2017, 2018 and 2019 in excess of \$493 million.
+There were no losses ceded under this contract as of December 31, 2022 and 2021.

 In addition, we have a quota share treaty placement ceded to an affiliated company for excess casualty risks.
-As of December 31, 2021 and 2020, there are ceded reserves of \$2M million and \$5 million, respectively.
+There were \$2 million of loss reserves ceded under this contract as of December 31, 2022 and 2021.

-We have an excess of loss reinsurance agreement ceded to an affiliated company covering all property business and relating to losses arising from a catastrophe.
-As of December 31, 2021 and 2020, there are ceded loss reserves of \$17 million and \$31 million, respectively.
+We have an excess of loss reinsurance agreement ceded to an affiliated company covering all property business written and relating to losses arising from a catastrophe for accident years 2017 and 2018.
+Loss reserves ceded under this contract as of December 31, 2022 and 2021 were \$14 million and \$17 million, respectively.

-Reinsurance of Deferred Annuities and Retrocession
+Reinsurance of Annuities and Retrocession

-We assumed a closed block of deferred annuities through a reinsurance agreement with a third party.
+We assumed a closed block of annuities through a reinsurance agreement with a third party.
 As security for the reinsurance obligations, we are required to hold assets under the terms of a security agreement for payment and discharge of all obligations to the third party.

-As of December 31, 2021 and 2020, we had assigned assets of \$1,571 million and \$1,755 million, respectively.
+As of December 31, 2022 and 2021, we had assigned assets of \$848 million and \$1,571 million, respectively.
 See Note 4 for additional information.
-As of December 31, 2021 and 2020, future policy benefits associated with this business were \$1,333 million and \$1,351 million, respectively.
+As of December 31, 2022 and 2021, future policy benefits associated with this business were \$1,182 million and \$1,333 million, respectively.

-We made an accounting policy election to designate GBP as the functional currency related to the closed block of deferred annuities.
-We translate the financial balances from the functional currency (the currency of the primary economic environment in which that operation does its business) designated for these operations, generally the British Pound Sterling into US dollars.
+We made an accounting policy election to designate the British pound sterling ("GBP") as the functional currency related to the closed block of annuities.
+We translate the financial balances from the functional currency (the currency of the primary economic environment in which that operation does its business) designated for these operations, generally GBP into US dollars.
 Assets and liabilities are translated into US dollars at period-end exchange rates, while income and expenses are translated using average rates for the period.
 Translation adjustments are recorded as a separate component of accumulated other comprehensive income, net of tax, to the extent applicable.
-Total assets and total liabilities exposed to the foreign currency translation risk are GBP 1,109 million and GBP 985 million respectively, as of December 31, 2021.
+Total assets and total liabilities exposed to the foreign currency translation risk are GBP 703 million and GBP 979 million respectively, as of December 31, 2022 and as of December 31, 2021.